-I’ve been using ReadTheory for a few years now, but the new situation means I would probably start using it more often.
+I’ve been using ReadTheory for several years now.
 In many ways, and although not intentionally, ReadTheory was built for remote teaching.
 For the teacher, instruction is hands-off while using ReadTheory.
 You don’t have to be constantly standing over students to assist.
 The program model is fairly simple allowing students to use it even if they have never before used it.

 The first thing teachers should do as they are beginning their ReadTheory journey is to create a schedule for both yourself and the students.
 I usually spend the first-week allowing students to get acclimated to the platform.
 This would include tasks like find your progress report, modify a report by date, and complete the pretest.
 The second week is when I start assigning points for grades.
 Personally, I do weekly updates using my students’ knowledge points (KP) on ReadTheory.
 Each week they need 500 more points to receive a 100; if they can’t achieve that, I do give them a percentage of the total score.
 For example, if they receive 3,000 out of 4,000 points, that equals 75%.